spectraphilic/reflexible/doc/source/getting_started.rst

 ---------------------

 An example data set is available for testing.
-The data contains a simple backward run case, and thus is suitable for testing some of the unique functions of pflexible for analysis and creation of the retroplumes.
+The data contains a simple backward run case, and thus is suitable for testing some of the unique functions of reflexible for analysis and creation of the retroplumes.

 I suggest using wget to grab the data::